How do I prepare for my biofeedback appointment?

 Who provides the service?

-The Biofeedback Program Director is Ann Lowry, MD.
-The following therapists are specially trained to provide biofeedback for pelvic floor muscle retraining.
+The Biofeedback Program Director is Amy J. Thorsen, MD.
+Our biofeedback therapists are specially trained to provide biofeedback for pelvic floor muscle retraining.
 They are supervised by an on site Colon and Rectal Surgeon.

 It is important to consult a qualified physician when considering treatment options.
 A thorough assessment of the muscles and nerves in the pelvic floor needs to be done.
 One or more of a variety of diagnostic tests may be necessary.
 Biofeedback may be a treatment recommended as a result of the evaluation.